splunk/fluent-plugin-kubernetes-metrics/README.md

 ### node_name (string) (required)

+Used when use_rest_client config param is enabled.
 Name of the node that this plugin should collect metrics from.
+This enables the plugin to fetch metrics from kubelet api.

+### node_names Array(string) (required)

+Used when use_rest_client config param is not enabled.
+Name of the nodes that this plugin should collect metrics from.
+This enables the plugin to fetch metrics from kubeapiserver.

 ### kubelet_port (integer) (optional)